logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-10-wpf-extensibility/_index.md

 ---
-title: 'Lesson #10: WPF Extensibility'
+title: "Lesson #10: WPF Extensibility"
+slug: 'lesson-10-wpf-extensibility'
-linktitle: 'Lesson #10: WPF Extensibility'
+linktitle: "Lesson #10: WPF Extensibility"
 slug: 'lesson-10-wpf-extensibility'
 description: "TestArchitect supports every WPF control with an exception to very few specific controls, such as Telerik list box control.
 Therefore, there is a need to have a solution to this issue.
 The WPF ..."
 weight: 3